 The exception was young, single women, who spent more on dresses, shoes and hats every year than any other age group.
 Upper classes also bought more variety of clothing, specialty clothing (Sports), and formal wear.

 Men’s 1940s clothing usually cost more than women’s, but lasted longer and was purchased less often.
 Working classes spent more time sewing and repairing clothing at home, a task required even more so during Wartime.
-“Make do and Men” was the moto of the decade.
-Men’s clothing was almost never homemade during the 1940s except for knitwear like socks and sweaters.

 Clothing was replaced only as needed, not because the fashion trends changed.
 Most major garments like dresses and suits were purchased every 2 years.
 Clothing was also repaired, cleaned or shaped (hats), which also took a bit of the clothing budget each year.
 High-use items such as hosiery were purchased frequently throughout the year.